Greene County Fairgrounds

 As it winds through the county, the Warrior Trail passes through the towns of Aleppo, Nettle Hikll, and kirby.
 It follows a stream divide that separates the watersheds of Whitely and Dunkard Creeks.
 The trail is marked by conspicuous yellow dots on trees and posts, as well as both sides of any road crossing.

 Warrior Trail Association P.O.
 Box 103 Waynesburg, PA 15370 Contact: Llew Williams 304-368-2046

-Click here for additional information about the Warrior Trail or here for the Warrior Trail Association brochure.
+Click here for additional information about the Warrior Trail or here for the Warrior Trail Association website.

 The trail can be entered at any of its intersections with a road.
 There are no streams to ford and tour guides are available by contacting the Warrior Trail Association.
 Guides also point out local and historical points of interest.

 Contact information is listed above on the right.
 Much of the trail passes through private property, so it is important that trail users respect the rights of property owners.